 Aside from his service as a judge, Joe has also served the community in numerous roles for over 15 years.
 He served on the Board of Supervisors of Montgomery Township from 2010-2016 and served as the Chairman of the Board during his service.
 He has also served as solicitor of the Montgomery Township Zoning Board, as Chair of the Montgomery Township 300th Anniversary Planning Committee, as solicitor for the North Penn Police Athletic League, and as School Director of the North Penn School District Board of Directors.

 Joe graduated from Widener University Delaware Law School, cum laude, in 1991 where he served as an Editor of the Law Review; he obtained his Bachelor of Arts degree from Saint Joseph’s University in Philadelphia in 1988.
 He has been admitted to practice in state and federal courts throughout the Commonwealth of Pennsylvania.

-Joe and his wife Nancy, who have been married for almost 25 years, are the proud parents of three daughters: Shannon, a graduate of the University of Georgia; Bridget, who attends the University of Pittsburgh; and Maggie, who attends the University of Delaware.
+Joe and his wife Nancy, who have been married for 25 years, are the proud parents of three daughters: Shannon, a graduate of the University of Georgia; Bridget, who attends the University of Pittsburgh; and Maggie, who attends the University of Delaware.